 As data explodes and newer technologies come into play, the next generation of DCs is likely to incorporate one or all of the following features to support future business needs.

 Software defined Infrastructure

-Simply put, in a software defined data center (SDDC) all the components of the data center – compute, storage, security and networking are virtualized and delivered as a service.
-All the infrastructure functions and operations are completely automated by software and this allows SDDCs to provide a high degree of flexibility, efficiency and reliability to the entire infrastructure.
+Simply put, in a software-defined data center (SDDC) all the components of the data center – compute, storage, security and networking are virtualized and delivered as a service.
+All the infrastructure functions and operations are completely automated by software and this allows SDDCs to provide a high degree of flexibility, efficiency, and reliability to the entire infrastructure.

 Hyper converged Infrastructure

-Hyper converged DC combines and integrates all the DC services and infrastructure components such as compute, storage and network in one single box.
-Along with reduced complexity and costs, hyper converged DCs provide enhanced operational performance and better disaster recovery and backup facilities.
+Hyper-converged DC combines and integrates all the DC services and infrastructure components such as compute, storage and network in one single box.
+Along with reduced complexity and costs, hyper-converged DCs provide enhanced operational performance and better disaster recovery and backup facilities.

 Robotics and Automation in DCs

 While robots will not replace humans in data centers anytime soon, there is a move towards using automation to take over repetitive and monotonous work, freeing up DC engineers to focus on more important issues.
-Companies have started experiments using robots to measure temperature and humidity in its data centers and several robotics manufactures have already developed small robotic devices geared towards data center work.
+Companies have started experiments using robots to measure temperature and humidity in its data centers and several robotics manufacturers have already developed small robotic devices geared towards data center work.

 Green data centers

 Billions of devices are producing data every second, which ultimately ends up, stored in data centers across the globe.
 Increase in DC size and numbers will result in a corresponding rise in energy consumption.
 Future DC architecture will strive to be Green, with energy efficiency and conservation strategy at its core.